Coarse geometry of the fire retaining property and group splittings: Splittings over quasi-isometrically embedded subgroups

 Since $\{W_n\}_{n\geq 1}$ is a retaining strategy for $X_0$, it follows that $\growth(G)=\growth(U)$.
 Since $G$ is connected and has infinitely many vertices, $U$ is an infinite subset of vertices.
 Let $U'=U\setminus W$.
 By definition of $X_n$ every path in $G$ between a vertex in $X$ and a vertex in $U'$ contains a vertex in $W$.
 Let $B$ be the subgraph of $G$ spanned by $U'$.
 Consider the map from the collection of connected components of $B$ to the collection of non-empty subsets of $W$, that assigns to a connected component the subset of elements of $W$ that appear in minimal length paths from a vertex in the component to a vertex in $X$.
 Since the graph $G$ is locally finite, this map is finite to one.
 Therefore the number of connected components of $B$ is finite.
 Since $U'$ is infinite, $B$ contains an infinite connected subgraph that we denote by $B'$.

 Because paths between $X$ and $U'$ have to pass through $W$, we have that $A'$ and $B'$ are contained in different connected components of $G\setminus W$.
 Since $G$ is locally finite, the infinite connected subgraphs $A'$ and $B'$ are unbounded.
-Therefore $G\setminus W$ contains at least two unbounded connected components. \end{proof}
+Therefore $G\setminus W$ contains at least two unbounded connected components which implies that $G$ has at least two ends. \end{proof}

 \begin{corollary} Let $G$ be a finitely generated group.
 If $G$ has the finite-step retaining property, then either $G$ has the constant containment property or $G$ has infinitely many ends. \end{corollary} \begin{proof} Suppose that $G$ does not have the constant containment property.
 Finitely generated groups with two ends are virtually cyclic and hence they have linear growth~\cite[Part~I, Theorem~8.32(3) and Example~8.36]{BH99}.
 Since finitely generated groups with growth at most quadratic have the constant containment property~\cite[Theorem~1]{DMT17}, it follows that $G$ does not have two ends.
 On the other hand, a finitely generated group has either $0$, $1$, $2$, or infinitely many ends~\cite[Part~I, Theorem~8.32(1)]{BH99}.
 Therefore Proposition~\ref{prop:FiniteStepEnds} implies that $G$ has infinitely many ends. \end{proof}